marcocappa/deno-rest-api/README.md

-# deno-rest-api
+# Deno Rest API

-Deno Rest API
+This is a basic example of a REST API using deno (https://deno.land/)

 # install deno